LeslieDancey/FME_Desktop_Advanced/even_more_user_parameters.md

 A published user parameter is created to accept a filename from the user.
 A private user parameter constructs the full name from that input [as C:\FMEData2015\Output\$(UserFileName)].

 Finally, the private parameter is linked to the FME parameter for the destination dataset:

+The RealFileName parameter is obviously kept private because the user doesn’t need to know about it, much less set a value for it.

+In this example the private parameter was created using a text editor.
+All user parameter creation dialogs have the ability to open a text editor.
+This is where simple concatenation of other parameters with fixed values can take place:

+**Scripted Parameters**

+A scripted parameter is a special type of user parameter.

+Scripted parameters go one step further than an embedded parameter.

+Whereas an embedded parameter allows simple construction of a new value by concatenation, a scripted parameter allows a full Python or TCL script to be used to construct a value.